Do you want to know how to make delicious dehydrated mushrooms and “onion rings” in the dehydrator?

 How to eat raw, marinated, and dehydrated onions:

 Enjoy these topped on raw or cooked foods.
 Think: salads, stews, pizza, burgers, hummus, meat or plain full-fat yogurt (if you’re not vegan), or just eating plain!

-Check out my popular recipe book for more raw vegan dehydrating recipes.
-Click here!
+Get my popular recipe book for raw vegan dehydrating recipes.
+Click here NOW!